-I have published widely on and continue to investigate horses in history, animals as simultaneously cultural agents and commodities, Anglo-Ottoman and East-West relations, labouring-class and women’s writing, the Black Atlantic, travel writing, imperialism, Orientalism, and the politics and aesthetics of the countryside.
-I regularly cross disciplinary boundaries and currently poach in Ottoman studies, art history, ecology, landscape aesthetics, postcolonial theory, and Middle Eastern and military history.
-My latest book, Noble Brutes explored how blood horses imported from the Ottoman empire revolutionised British equestrian culture, inspiring Book 4 of Gulliver’s Travels and George Stubbs’s sporting art.
+Donna has published widely on animals as simultaneously cultural agents and commodities, Anglo-Ottoman and East-West relations, travel writing, labouring-class writing, women’s writing, the Black Atlantic, imperialism, Orientalism, and the politics and aesthetics of the countryside.
+She regularly crosses disciplinary boundaries and currently poaches in Ottoman studies, environmental history and ecology, migration studies, landscape aesthetics, postcolonial theory, and comparative imperial history.
+Her latest book, Noble Brutes explored how blood horses imported from the Ottoman Empire revolutionised British equestrian culture, inspiring Book 4 of Gulliver’s Travels and George Stubbs’s sporting art.

 Donna is part of the research team for MOVES (Migration and Modernity: Historical and Cultural Challenges), a European Joint Doctorate (EJD) funded by the European Union.